 Dr. Jennifer Kemp: If you’re a clinician working with people on sleep, I think you’ve got to start by what you want to model yourself.
 One of the key things that people who are perfectionistic struggle with is being compassionate towards themselves, being kind, and they tend instead to urge towards that sort of all-or-nothing thinking; if I don’t do it perfectly, I’ll fail.

 And so people can feel that that’s not achievable.
-Because perfectionistic people aren’t just the high achievers.
-They’re also people who are avoiding a lot of things in their lives, and they may not do that thing, because they just seems too hard.
+Because perfectionistic people aren’t just high achievers, they’re also people who are avoiding a lot of things in their lives, and they may not do that thing, because they just seem too hard.

 So as a clinician, you can break that down and say, “Hey, I think this would be a really good idea for you to try.”
 “How many times you think you could try it.”
 And model a kind of compassionate approach.
 “It’s OK if you don’t do it every time, but let’s see if we can kind of increase this over time.
 When I next see you, come back and tell me how you went.”